 Assembler-style comments in asm macros are read by the preprocessor when the source file is processed.
 For this reason, apostrophes and quotation marks in assembler-style comments may generate warning messages.

 Examples of asm Macros

-In this example, a test-and-set instruction is used to wait on and then seize a semaphore when it becomes free.
-Two storage mode lines and associated code are used to pass the semaphore in either a register or in memory.
+In this example, standard PowerPC techniques are used to wait on and then seize a semaphore when it becomes free.